Xbox: Software

 The main interface for all four generations of Xbox has been the Xbox Dashboard, which allows users to manage games stored on the console, play media, and access system settings.
-Since 2002, the Dashboard has been integrated with Xbox Live that provides online functionality and storefront options.
-Though the software for the original Xbox and the Xbox 360 was originally built on a heavily modified Windows 2000 operating system, the software since the Xbox One has used a Windows-based system (first Windows 8, now Windows 10) that allows for easy of compatibility between the console and desktop applications.
+Since 2002, the Dashboard has been integrated with the Xbox network which provides online functionality and storefront options.
+The operating systems for all Xbox platforms are heavily modified versions of the Windows NT operating system; the original Xbox and the Xbox 360 system software are based on Windows 2000, and the latest system software for Xbox One and Xbox Series X/S is based on Windows 11, with support for Universal Windows Platform (UWP) applications.

 Xbox Family Settings App

 In May 2020, Xbox presented a preview version of an app that allows parents and guardians to set daily limits for their children's playing time, provides weekly activity reports, filters out age-restricted games, and places limits on online communication.
-This is the attempt of Microsoft, Xbox's owner, to promote a message of responsible gaming.
-The full release is expected in the end of 2020 or later.
+This is the attempt of Microsoft to promote a message of responsible gaming.